adct-the-experimenter/3d-audio-producer/README.md

 Key 1 - Edit whatever was picked with mouse in 3d space.

 Key Delete or Key Del - Remove whatever was picked with mouse in 3d space.
+Also remove current selected timeline point.

 Control S - Save project data to file.